- South Carolina has been home to more than 100,000 alligators.

 South Carolina has long been a renowned tourist spot for many years, home of the famous Morgan Island, which includes a population of about 4,000 free-roaming rhesus monkeys.
 This place is also known for its beautiful beaches, relaxing golf courses, and historic districts that would make every trip there worthwhile.
 Its most influential cities, like Charleston, Columbia, Myrtle Beach, Greenville, Florence, and Spartanburg, offer their share of great amenities, welcoming culture, and destinations that even locals can visit.

 One of the many tourist destinations present in South Carolina is its lakes.
-Its major lakes cover a total of 1,770 square kilometers, considering that it is a small country.
+Its major lakes cover a total of 683 square miles, considering that it is a small state.
 And with the many species it provides habitat for, it is no surprise that there are alligator sightings throughout South Carolina’s lakes too.
-Over the years, about 100,000 alligators are said to live in the small country.
+Over the years, about 100,000 South Carolina alligators are said to have lived there.

 Today, we’ll plunge deep and dive to discover the most alligator-infested lakes in South Carolina.
-We’re taking a look at not just the infested lakes but also those regions with frequent alligator sightings and confirmed alligator populations.
+We’re taking a look at not just the infested lakes but also those regions with frequent alligator sightings and confirmed South Carolina alligators’ population information.

 1. Lake Marion

 |Size||110,600 acres (447.6 km²)|

 |Known for||Santee State Park, abundant wildlife, and big fish species|

 Known for being the largest lake in all of South Carolina, covering about 110,600 acres (447.6 km²) of water, Lake Marion is an excellent place for many recreational opportunities.
 This is also where the Santee State Park sits, which offers a lot more for locals and tourists, such as camping, lodging, nature trails, boating, boat ramps, swimming, biking, and even hiking.